book/learning-C/SICP/exercises-1.1.md

 The predicate expression is evaluated first, and the result determines whether to evaluate the consequent or the alternative expression.)

+Answer:

+* In applicative order, the arguments are evaluated first.  evaluating `(p)` results in an infinite loop.
+* In normal order, `test` is expanded first, and the `if` condition is true, so the first branch is evaluated, resulting in `0`.

 ## Exercise 1.6.